teppyboy/sirhurt-py/src/sirhurt-api/README.md

 Unofficial SirHurt API written in Python

-> For full README please check the repo root.
+> You most likely want to check out the [full README](../../README.md) at the project root instead.